tigurand/XIVAICompanion/README.md

 # Usage
 **Requires Google API key** - click the button in the configuration which leads here: https://aistudio.google.com/app/apikey<br />
 It is now using Gemini because... no real reason, just personal preference based on my wallet condition.<br />
-You can use the API for free, but you still need to input payment information to create API, then you can disable billing to change it into free tier.
+You can use the API for free, but you still need to input payment information to create API, then you can disable billing to change it into free tier.<br />
+**Warning:** Avoid sharing sensitive, confidential, or personal info with this AI, especially if you are using the free tier.
+It’s Google’s AI—if you are not new to the internet, you probably know how they handle your data.
+Check their terms here: https://ai.google.dev/gemini-api/terms

 You can set the name of your companion and how your companion will address you.
 You can also use prompt for advanced persona.
 This is unfiltered, so if you don't want to see certain answers from your companion, be careful with your prompt.
 Sometimes it may still get blocked by the system, but in that case, just rephrase it slightly.<br />
 Example:<br />